The ending of the story is set, but the way of narration can be chosen.

 But in fact, many stories like theirs often happen in rural areas.

-Many things come suddenly, and I didn't know that a hurried farewell could turn out to be a farewell for a lifetime.
+Many things come suddenly, and I didn't know that a hurried farewell could actually mean a farewell for a lifetime.

 I can't help but sigh: